-Due to the enormous impact a cancer diagnosis has in the life of a patient and his or her family, a team of social workers is an integral part of the Cancer Center at MCH.
+Due to the enormous impact a cancer diagnosis has in the life of a patient and his or her family, a team of social workers is an integral part of the cancer support services offered by the Cancer Center at MCH.
 A social worker is present when the family first meets with the physician to discuss the diagnosis and continues to play a supportive, clinical role throughout the child’s treatment.
 Social workers participate in weekly multidisciplinary meetings to review the care plan of each hospitalized child.
 Social workers also work individually with patients, parents, siblings and extended family members, assisting them in their adjustment process to illness and hospitalization.
 When indicated, social workers consult closely with psychiatrists and behavioral medicine specialists for additional clinical interventions.
-The social work team facilitates diverse parent support groups and refers families for assistance, such as financial, housing, transportation, day-care and bereavement-related services as needed.
+The social work team facilitates diverse parent support groups and refers families for other cancer support services, such as financial, housing, transportation, day-care and bereavement-related services as needed.

 Psychiatric and Psychological Services

 Child and adolescent psychiatric consultation is part of an integrated, comprehensive evaluation of many hematology/oncology patients.
 Chronic pediatric illness of almost any kind with recurrent hospitalization is a psychological risk factor for children.
 The rate of psychiatric illness in children with both chronic medical conditions and disability is three times greater than non-compromised children.
 Every child with a pediatric illness requiring hospitalization experiences a psychological reaction.
 The degree of reaction varies with the developmental level and the level of function prior to illness, as well as the state and reaction of the family and the severity of the illness.
 The divisions of Psychiatry and Behavioral Medicine at MCH offer individual therapy for the patient, family therapy and participate in the patient and family support groups.